V-61 (bull): Background and early career

-V-61 was likely born in 1962 based on a veterinarian's estimation of his age in 1971 to be 9 years old.
+V-61 was likely born in 1962 based on a veterinarian's estimation of his age in 1971 to be nine years old.
 A Texas rancher named Rudy Vela bought the weaned, juvenile bull V-61 at a beef cattle sale of cows that had been culled into categories of "canners and cutters".
 Apparently, V-61 had been an orphan calf and bottle-raised.
 Vela deemed the bull more suited to bucking than to be raised for beef since he never outgrew the "funny quirks" Vela felt all orphan calves possess.
 He branded the junior bull on the hip and raised him to adulthood.
 V-61 also was unsuitable for breeding since he was unregistered.
 Due to these considerations, Vela sold the young bull for rodeo stock.
 While Vela owned V-61, he never bucked the bull.
 He did, however, tie a dummy on his back a few times.
 Every time V-61 sent that dummy flying before the requisite eight seconds was up.

 In 1968, Harry Knight was looking to retire as a stock contractor, and he was offering his rodeo company for sale.
 Billy Minick was interested because Knight had good bucking stock, so he purchased Knight's Rodeo Company and renamed it the Billy Minick Rodeo Company.
 The following year, Sloan Williams was providing Billy Minick with calves for rodeo calf roping events.
 Williams owned V-61 at that time, having bought him from Vela.
 Sloan pressed Minick about buying the bull, saying, "No one will get on him any more at our rodeos, he's such a hard bucker.
 I'm hauling him for nothing.
 Would you like him?"
 Minick and his father drove a trailer to Williams' ranch in Hungerford, Texas, to collect V-61 and another bull.
-After Minick bought V-61, and he started bucking the bull on the PRCA (known as the Rodeo Cowboys Association (RCA) at the time) circuit, V-61 quickly became known as an unrideable bull.
+After Minick bought V-61, and he started bucking the bull on the Rodeo Cowboys Association (RCA) circuit, V-61 quickly became known as an unrideable bull.

 None of his owners ever named V-61; he had a brand on his hip and that was how he became known.
 His sire was claimed to be a Brahma bull, and his dam was a Jersey cow.
 V-61's head was Jersey-colored, and the rest of him was generally gray.
 He weighed 1800 lb.
 When the Velas were inducted into the Texas Rodeo Cowboy Hall of Fame, Minick took the opportunity to confirm that V-61 was definitely raised on a bottle.